-FATCA.
-Withholding under legislation commonly referred to as "FATCA" could apply to amounts paid with respect to the notes.
+Withholding under legislation commonly referred to as "FATCA" may (if the notes are recharacterized as debt instruments) apply to amounts treated as interest paid with respect to the notes, as well as to the payment of gross proceeds of a sale of a note occurring after December 31, 2016 (including redemption at maturity).
 You should consult your tax adviser regarding the potential application of FATCA to the notes.